ncatlab/nlab-content/pages/1946.md

 * automatic table of contents goes here
 {:toc}

-# Idea #
+## Idea

 A _Reedy model structure_ is a [[global model structure on functors]]:

 given a [[Reedy category]] $R$ and a [[model category]] $C$ the **Reedy model structure** is a [[model category]] structure on the [[functor category]] $[R,C] = Func(R,C)$.

-As opposed to the [[global model structure on functors|projective and injective model structure]] on functors this doe snot require any further structure on $C$, but instead makes a strong assumption on $R$.
+As opposed to the [[global model structure on functors|projective and injective model structure]] on functors this does not require any further structure on $C$, but instead makes a strong assumption on $R$.

 There is a refinement to a notion of $V$-[[enriched Reedy category]] such that if $C$ is a $V$-[[enriched model category]] -- in particular when it is a [[simplicial model category]] for $V = $ [[SSet]] -- the [[enriched functor category]] $[R,C]$ is itself a $V$-[[enriched model category]].
 (Reference _Ang_ below.)

-In the case that
+In the case that we do have extra assumptions on the codomain in that

 * $C$ a [[combinatorial simplicial model category]]